playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 #### Clarification on Gotchas

 ##### Template Input Variable Names
-As a quick note, _I only named these template input variables differently from the context value key in order to make it clear that you may do so_. `let-personName="personName"` is not only valid, but can be clearer to other developers of it's intentions in the code.
+As a quick note, _I only named these template input variables differently from the context value key in order to make it clear that you may do so_. `let-personName="personName"` is not only valid, but can be clearer to other developers of its intentions in the code.

 # What A Wonderful `View`: `ViewChild`/`ContentChild`

 ## Keeping Logic In Your Controller - `ViewChild`

-While template reference variables are very useful for referencing values within the template itself, there may be times you'll want to access a reference to an item in the template from the component logic.
+While template reference variables are very useful for referencing values within the template itself, there may be times when you'll want to access a reference to an item in the template from the component logic.
 Luckily, there's a way to get a reference to any component, directive, or view within a component template.

 Using [`ViewChild`](https://angular.io/api/core/ViewChild), you're able to grab a reference to the `ng-template` from the component logic rather than the template code: